Gen Ed Course Details & Category Criteria

 (b) a General Education course in another area having a substantial writing component

-(c) a required or elective course in a major or minor field of study
+(c) a required or elective course in a major or minor field of study (if selecting this option, please explain)

 1.2.2 Approved Advanced Composition courses may be in any department on the Campus, and will fall into one of three categories: (a) approved courses in the rhetoric and communication disciplines that build upon the Composition I requirement and have writing as their principal focus; (b) approved courses meeting another area of the General Education requirements that have a substantial writing component; and (c) approved courses meeting requirements within a major, minor, or elective field of study that are designed to require and enhance writing in the disciplinary subject matter.
 All departments are strongly encouraged to develop writing-intensive courses.
 Departmental undertakings in this area will be supported by the campus-wide Center for Writing Studies.